 The long and short of it is that you can reuse a mouse trap.
-As long as you clean it then the trap is ready to use again and again.
+If you clean it, the trap is ready to use again and again.

 As the trap ages, you should perform regular tests before setting it after every catch.

 Make sure you bait it and set it to catch the next mouse.
 Do not apply too much bait, though, that is a common mistake.